 While cats don't often suffer from ear infections, when they do these infections can point to an underlying health issue.
-Today, our vets in the Pacific Northwest list some of the causes, symptoms and treatments for yeast infections in cat's ears, inner ear infections, and more.
+Today, our vets in Everett list some of the causes, symptoms and treatments for yeast infections in cat's ears, inner ear infections, and more.

 Do cats often get ear infections?